Mythois/KurvKompisAppGroupProject/GoCart/frontend/README.md

 - ItemDailsPage: The details about items in the given ShoppingList as well as in the register, where we either want functionality for going to the next/previous item (in your shopping list), or just display general information about the chosen item in the register.

-- ShoppingListPage: A page meant for mobile view onlym, while the shopping list will be displayed in the home page in desktop view.
+- ShoppingListPage: A page meant for mobile view only, while the shopping list will be displayed in the home page in desktop view.
 The page that shows the details about a spescific shopping list.

 - AddItemToRegister: The site where you get the opportunity to add items to the register, containing the item info you wish.
 Not yet implemented.

 ## Utils

 - mockup
-    - mockup: For retrieving mockup data with getFoodData().
-    - mockupdData.json: Mockup data before the DB is ready
+    - GoCart.Products.json: Our data set as a json file.

+- queryFunctions
+    - getProduct.ts: query for getting products.

 - shoppingListStorage: Functions for saving and loading the local shopping list storage.